 - Colour palette: palettes for various purposes such as print, digital, and functional

 - Voice and tone: how you communicate for specific audiences and purposes

 Many companies publish their brand guidelines online so access is easier for all approved parties and information is easy to update.
+Those which are working with large teams often use a brand portal to keep their brand consistent across all touchpoints.
 Let’s examine three such examples.

 Three examples of solid brand guidelines

 Let’s start with Netflix.
 In their “brand assets” section, you can discover how to use the N symbol and the wordmark.
 There you can find examples on what NOT to do with the logos, how much safe space you should give them, and how to place them relative to other content.

 Samsung has also published its brand guidelines online.
 In their “brand identity” section, you can discover the history and vision behind their logo, stated as “These precise adjustments to visual balancing and typography illustrates our dedication to excellence and creates human-driven experiences”(Samsung).
 Samsung shows their lettermark colours and a protection space that has to be maintained around their logo.